128technology/docs/docs/about_supported_platforms.md

 title: Platform Support Policy
 ---

 128 Technology provides a software-based networking solution that serves as the underlying framework for digital transformation.
-Because the software is abstracted from the underlying infrastructure, the same software-based solution can be deployed on bare metal servers, virtualized platforms, or in the public cloud, providing considerable deployment flexibility.

-In contrast to hardware-centric solutions, software provides scalability and agility because administrators can rapidly spin up, configure, and spin down software instances.
-Abstracting the underlying compute also simplifies deployment from a lifecycle management perspective because each router is treated in a similar manner.
+Because the software is abstracted from the underlying platform infrastructure, the same software-based solution can be flexibly deployed on bare metal servers, virtualized platforms, or in the public cloud, providing considerable deployment.
+In contrast to hardware-centric solutions, software provides scalability and agility by allowing administrators to rapidly spin up, configure, and spin down software instances.
+Abstraction of the underlying platform simplifies lifecycle management in a deployment because each router is treated in a similar manner.

 During initial deployment, the steps for zero-touch provisioning are the same whether routers are deployed on bare metal, a private OpenStack cloud, or in AWS.
 Within the management tool, the 128T Conductor, deployed assets are managed using the same interface, simplifying administrative workflows.